emmaculate-exceel/alx-low_level_programming/0x00-hello_world/README.md

-C programming language for beginners
+Understanding the basics of C programming language for beginners